intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

     $DOCKER_IMAGE bash
 ```

-### 2.3 Create AKS(Azure Kubernetes Services)
+### 2.3 Create AKS(Azure Kubernetes Services) or use existing AKS
-Create AKS or use existing one.
+Create AKS or use existing AKS with Intel SGX support.

-You can run `/ppml/trusted-big-data-ml/azure/create-aks.sh` to create AKS with confidential computing support.
+In your BigDL PPML container, you can run `/ppml/trusted-big-data-ml/azure/create-aks.sh` to create AKS with confidential computing support.

 Note: Please use same VNet information of your client to create AKS.
 And use DC-Series VM size(i.e.Standard_DC8ds_v3) to create AKS.
 ```bash